dayathapa1234/Meta-Database-Engineer-Professional-Certificate/1-Introduction to Databases/week2/lab6/LabInstructions.md

 **Task 1: Create your database**

-1-You cannot build tables if there is no relevant database available to create tables inside it.
+1- You cannot build tables if there is no relevant database available to create tables inside it.
 Therefore, let’s create a new database for Mr. Anderson’s data if you have not already created a database; you need to do so by typing the following SQL statement inside the SQL code editor in Coursera platform as displayed below.
-2-Click enter to execute the create football club database.
+2- Click enter to execute the create football club database.
-3-Make sure you select the database to use it by typing the following SQL statement.
+3- Make sure you select the database to use it by typing the following SQL statement.
 Click enter.

 ```SQL